-- (a) Assumes the notes are issued at par and the difference between the net proceeds from this offering and the amount needed to repay the 6% Notes due September 15, 2003 is approximately \$1,135,000.
-This difference would be funded through an increase in our commercial paper borrowings. - (b) The 6% Notes due September 15, 2003 were classified as long-term debt because we had the ability and intent to refinance them on a long-term basis through existing long-term facilities.
+- (a) The difference between the net proceeds from this offering and the amount needed to repay the 6% Notes due September 15, 2003 is approximately \$1,565,500.
+This difference will be funded through an increase in our commercial paper borrowings. - (b) The 6% Notes due September 15, 2003 were classified as long-term debt because we had the ability and intent to refinance them on a long-term basis through existing long-term facilities.